huispaty/batik_plays_mozart/README.md

 ```

 # Citing
-If you use this dataset in any research, please cite the relevant paper:
+If you use this dataset in your research, please cite the relevant paper:

 ```
 @inproceedings{hu2023batik,